Tanmoy-compiling/Travelly/README.md

 # Travelly
-A frontend travelling site project using Html,css and javascript.
+A frontend travelling site project using Html and css.